syk435/Right_Click_Instagram/README.md

 GPU Accelerated Image Filtering Program: One Click Image Transform

+*Won Most Innovative at the UT Austin Hackathon

--Shell Extension that allows you to use available filters to transform an image file faster than ever, thanks to GPU accelerated code via OpenCL.
+*Shell Extension that allows you to use available filters to transform an image file faster than ever, thanks to GPU accelerated code via OpenCL.
 Just takes a couple of clicks and voila!

-*Won Most Innovative at the UT Austin Hackathon

 *Team: Salem Karani, Suvamsh Shivaprasad, Sourabh Shirhatti